Can adding radiation to immune therapy help improve survival for people with extensive stage small cell lung cancer?

 • You may be asked sensitive or private questions which you normally do not discuss.

-There is evidence that adding radiation therapy to atezolizumab is effective in shrinking or stabilizing your type of cancer.
-It is not possible to know now if the study approach will extend your life or your time without disease, compared to the usual approach.
+There is limited evidence that selumetinib as a single agent may shrink or stabilize your tumor if you have low grade serous ovarian cancer.
+It has little or unknown activity in high grade serous ovarian cancer or endometrial cancer.
+It is not possible to know now if the combination of selumetinib and olaparib will lengthen the time before your cancer starts to grow compared to the usual approach.
 This study will help the study doctors learn things that will help people in the future.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.

-You and/or your insurance plan will need to pay for the costs of medical care you get as part of the study, just as you would if you were getting the usual care for your cancer.
+You and/or your insurance plan will need to pay for the costs of medical care you get as part of the study, just as you would if you were getting the usual care for your ovarian or endometrial cancer.
 This includes:

 • your insurance co-pays and deductibles.